 The other parent stays in the theatre, sitting in the row behind the party guests, and makes sure that all of the kids behave (and truly, this has never been an issue), and that a parent is there if anyone needs anything.

 Getting the Kids Home After the Movie

-Do you think that your 7-year old would enjoy a go-out-to-the movies party?
+Do you think that your birthday boy or girl would enjoy a go-out-to-the movies party?